 In the first quarter of 2023, Salesforce implemented significant layoffs, affecting approximately 10% of its workforce.
 This strategic move led to a return to profitability after experiencing a net loss in the previous quarter and substantial drops in share prices throughout 2022.

-However, on September 15th of this year, Salesforce made an exciting announcement of a new wave of hiring, signaling a shift in focus towards growth.
+However, on September 15th of this year, Salesforce announced an exciting new wave of hiring, signaling a shift in focus toward growth.
 This shift was likely influenced by the completion of their cost optimization program and the need to invest in other capabilities to secure their strategic targets.

 In fact, during the week of September 13th, job postings experienced a remarkable 53% increase compared to the previous six months.
 This notable surge in hiring strategy occurred before it became widely known among the general public.
 Such valuable insights could have empowered potential investors to adjust their investment strategies or prompted competitors to anticipate and respond to this shift proactively.

 This case study highlights the significance of having real-time access to selected metrics for a portfolio of companies.
 It demonstrates how leveraging these metrics enables users to make well-informed decisions promptly, staying one step ahead of the competition.
-Keep in mind that this example focuses on a single metric during a specific period of interest, but the underlying principle remains the same: timely and informed decision-making is key to gaining a competitive advantage.
+Remember that this example focuses on a single metric during a specific period of interest.
+Still, the underlying principle remains: timely and informed decision-making is key to gaining a competitive advantage.

 Real Applications of Workforce Dynamics